 KPMG’s Stephen Hanson, Kimberly Schreiber and Alex Vorperian explain what a hackathon is and why it could be just what your tax function needs.

 Processes in the tax function can be time-consuming, complex and lack accountability and visibility of who owns what process and where information is stored.
-Using a Hackathon a business can empower its teams to come up with new and innovative ways to optimise its process.
-Business can source people from different departments to have experts in all fields help create a solution that will have both expertise and diverse people behind it.
+Through using a hackathon, a business can empower its teams to come up with new and innovative ways to optimise its process.
+Businesses can source people from different departments to have experts in all fields help create a solution that will have both expertise and diverse people behind it.

-To read more of this article, log in or register to the KPMG Tax Now portal.
+To read more of this article, log in or register for KPMG Tax Now.

 ©2021 KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.
 The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.